-The current, maximum and minimum temperatures should be monitored as a minimum on a daily basis on all working days and recorded legibly.
-After each recording the thermometer memory should be cleared.
+The current, maximum and minimum temperatures should be monitored and recorded legibly at least once each working days.
+After each recording the thermometer memory should be reset.
 A standard temperature monitoring record should be used.
 A specimen temperature monitoring record is attached at appendix 4.
 Temperature records relating to a particular refrigerator should be kept close to that refrigerator (but not inside) for ease of reference and should be clearly identified as relating to that appliance.
 A separate temperature record should be kept for each refrigerator.
 The use of whiteboards as a method of logging results is not acceptable.
-Electronic records are acceptable provided they capture all of the recommended information.
+Electronic records are acceptable provided they capture all of the recommended information and are stored on a system that has appropriate back up.